ECB says did not give opinion on Spanish bank plans

 "The ECB stands ready to give advice on the development of such plans."

-The Financial Times said on Wednesday the ECB opposed plans to recapitalise troubled Spanish lender Bankia by indirectly tapping the ECB for cash.
+The Financial Times said on Wednesday the ECB opposed plans to recapitalize troubled Spanish lender Bankia by indirectly tapping the ECB for cash.

-Spanish economy ministry spokeswoman said earlier on Wednesday the government did not consult the ECB on its plans to recapitalise nationalised lender Bankia and will likely tap the markets to inject new funds in the bank.
+Spanish economy ministry spokeswoman said earlier on Wednesday the government did not consult the ECB on its plans to recapitalize nationalized lender Bankia and will likely tap the markets to inject new funds in the bank.

 (Reporting by Sakari Suoninen; Editing by Toby Chopra)